Cohomogeneity one Ricci Solitons from Hopf Fibrations: The cohomogeneity one Ricci soliton equation

-In the case of expanding Ricci solitons, a similar result of Chen's \cite{ChenStrongUniquenessRF} implies that the scalar curvature $R$ of a non-trivial, complete expanding Ricci soliton satisfies $R > - \frac{\varepsilon}{2}(n+1).$ It follows from \eqref{ScalarCurvatureRicciSoliton} that $0 \geq - \dot{u} ^2 > C + \varepsilon u$ holds on any complete expanding Ricci soliton.
-The smoothness condition $\dot{u}(0)=0$ at the singular orbit therefore requires $C<0$ as a {\em necessary} condition to construct non-trivial, complete expanding Ricci solitons.
-Conversely, Einstein metrics with negative scalar curvature correspond to trajectories with $C=0.$ Once the Ricci soliton is shown to be actually complete, it follows \cite{BDGWExpandingSolitons} that any non-trivial gradient expanding Ricci soliton has at least logarithmic volume growth.
-This has consequences for the asymptotic behaviour of the soliton: There exists constants $a_0, a_1 >0$ and a time $t_0>0$ such that for all $t>t_0$
+In the case of expanding Ricci solitons, a similar result of Chen \cite{ChenStrongUniquenessRF} implies that the scalar curvature $R$ of a non-trivial, complete expanding Ricci soliton satisfies $R > - \frac{\varepsilon}{2}(n+1).$ It follows from \eqref{ScalarCurvatureRicciSoliton} that $0 \geq - \dot{u} ^2 > C + \varepsilon u$ holds on any complete expanding Ricci soliton.
+The smoothness condition \eqref{InitialConditionsPotentialFunction} at the singular orbit therefore requires $C<0$ as a {\em necessary} condition to construct non-trivial, complete expanding Ricci solitons.
+Conversely, Einstein metrics with negative scalar curvature correspond to trajectories with $C=0.$

+Once the Ricci soliton is shown to be complete, it follows from results of Buzano-Dancer-Gallaugher-Wang \cite{BDGWExpandingSolitons} that any non-trivial, complete, gradient expanding Ricci soliton has at least logarithmic volume growth.
+This has consequences for the asymptotic behaviour of the soliton, see \cite[Equation (1.10) and Proposition 1.18]{BDGWExpandingSolitons}: There exists constants $a_0, a_1 >0$ and a time $t_0>0$ such that for all $t>t_0$